 After 640ms from the beginning of the test, the L1-RSRP measurement accuracy for CSI-RS#0 and CSI-RS#1 of Cell 2 shall fulfil the requirements in clauses 10.1.20.2.
+The following requirements are to be verified:

+For Test 1:

+Absolute accuracy of CSI-RS0 and absolute accuracy of CSI-RS1.
+The UE is deemed to meet the requirement if the reported L1-RSRP is in the range shown in Table A.5.7.4.2.3-1.